autopi-io/documentation/docs/cloud/device_management/Device_Install_Procedure.md

 id: device-install-procedure
 title: Device Install Procedure
 ---
+import CardGrid from "/components/CardGrid";

-This is a detailed description of how to infleet new devices to any fleet, how to pair devices to vehicles and how to assigne devices to templates.
+This is a detailed description of how to infleet new devices to any fleet, how to pair devices to vehicles and how to assign devices to templates.

 ## Procedure for Pairing a Device and Vehicle.
 In this section we will go over the process of a device with either an existing vehicle or creating a new vehicle.